Period of life: 76-73 MYA

 Parasaurolophus is a dinosaur of Hadrosaurids or duck-billed family that inhabited Canada and USA marshlands and grass plains during late Cretaceous period about 76–73 million years ago.
 The name genus is derived from the phrase "near crested lizard”.
 Skeletal fossils fragments and a skull were recovered in 1920 near the Red Deer River in Alberta, Canada.

 Parasaurolophus moved on its hind limbs but preferred four limbs locomotion for foraging.
-It cut off the leaves with the jaws and chewed until fine grinding.
+It cut off the leaves with its jaws and chewed until they were finely ground down. .
 The teeth were packed into dental batteries containing hundreds of teeth and being replaced through the lifetime.

 An interesting fact is that Parasaurolophus showed up in all parts of “Jurassic Park” trilogy.